• (910) 333-6134

 4. Struggle with burnout and change careers more frequently

-5. May be bored in relationship more easily, leads to delayed millstones such as marriage
+5. May be bored in a relationship more easily, which leads to delayed milestones such as marriage

-6. People who are highly sensitive may grapple with low-self-esteem and;
+6. Highly sensitive people may grapple with low self-esteem and;

 7. Social anxiety, as well as having a dislike for small talk or superficial relationships

-Being over-stimulated to sensory environments can add to the social isolation and the feeling of being misunderstood.
+Being over-stimulated to sensory environments can add to social isolation and the feeling of being misunderstood.

 Important Distinctions